michaellgans/atlas-the-joy-of-painting-api/README.md

 - To search for characters that are used in Regex pattners, they will need to be escaped. `\d+[\+-x\*]\d+` This pattern is looking for a digit repeated at least once, then a `+-x*`, and another digit repeated at least once.
 Both `+` and `*` are escaped.

 ## Code Snips
+Shows the transformation of `episode_dates.txt` into a Map Dictionary.
 ```
 michaellgans@Victoria:~/atlas-the-joy-of-painting-api$ node regexEpisodeDates.js | head -8
 File has been read!